tester0077/wxMS/README.md

 4. Appropriate MSVC distributable package

-5. RCStamp utility - the executable is included in the main directory and is used as part of the 'release' build process to update the major, minor & build numbers.
+5. RCStamp utility - the executable RCStamp.exe is included in the ./Executables directory and is used as part of the 'release' build process to update the major, minor & build numbers.
 To modify either by more than one increment or to modify them in any other way, it is best to edit the .RC file by hand to change any one or all to the new starting value.
 But note, all 'copies' of each number in the .RC must be modified in sync.
 It is a command line utility and you can get some help by running it in a DOS window.
+You will want to move or copy it to a directory on the PATH so that Windows can find it or you can add the full path in the 'release' build pre-link build event.

 6. libcurl - a current version uses libculr 7.59 compiled using the the MSVC IDE command prompt and the batch file shown below, executed in winbuild